microsoft/vscode-pylint/.github/ISSUE_TEMPLATE/bug_report.md

 Before you submit an issue:
 1. Please search for the bug in existing issues on the repo.
 Search using keywords or error messages and check both `open` and `closed` issues.
 2. Try setting your log level to trace and look at the logs in more detail, as there may be more information there.
-If not, then these trace logs are part of the bug report below! (see directions on how to set and access these logs)
+If not, then these trace logs are part of the bug report below! (see directions on how to set and access these logs in the `Logs` section below.)

-Thank you!
+Thank you!-->

-Steps to set log level to trace and view:
-1. Open the Command Palette via Press Ctrl+Shift+P (Windows/Linux) or Cmd+Shift+P (macOS).
-2. Find the Command to Set Log Level: Type 'Developer: Set Log Level', select `trace`.
-3. Open the Output panel by going to View > Output, or by using the shortcut Ctrl+Shift+U on Windows/Linux or Cmd+Shift+U on macOS.
-4. Select `Pylint` from the dropdown.
-5. Your logs should now be shown!
-Try rerunning the failing command again now that logs are set to `trace` to look at all information.
- -->

 ## Diagnostic Data
 - Python version (& distribution if applicable, e.g., Anaconda): <!-- ADD YOUR ANSWER HERE -->